w3c/wai-media-guide/description.md

 ### Creating a Separate Described Video - If Descriptions Do Not Fit in Spaces

-If all the descriptions do **not** fit in the spaces _(as described in [Space in audio above](#space)_, @@you'll need to develop a separate audio file and also edit the visual track.
+If all the descriptions do **not** fit in the spaces _(as described in [Space in audio above](#space)_, you'll need to develop a separate audio file and also edit the visual track.
 This requires skills and software for audio recording, audio editing, and video editing.

 The process to develop a separate audio file and edit the visual track is basically:
 1. Write out the descriptions.
 See [Tips for Writing Descriptions below](#writing).
 2. Record the descriptions.
 See [Tips for Recording Descriptions below](#recording).
 3. Create a new audio file by combining the original audio and the new description audio.
 See [Tips for Combining Audio Files below](#combining).
 4. Create a new video:
-	* _**If**_ you have source video with longer scenes _(as described in @@ above)_, recut the scenes longer to fill in the visual space where you need to accommodate the time for the description.
+	* _**If**_ you have source video with longer scenes _(as described in Accessible Audio and Video Content, [Time for description section](/design-develop/media/av-content/#time-for-description))_, recut the scenes longer to fill in the visual space where you need to accommodate the time for the description.
-	* _**If  not or you're adding to an existing video**_, you will need to leave a static image in the video while the description is playing in the audio.
-(For example, this video pauses at 00:00 for the audio description.)
+	* _**If not or if you're adding to an existing video**_, you will need to leave a static image in the video while the description is playing in the audio.
+(For example, this video [need example] pauses at 00:00 for the audio description.)

 (Make sure on the web page where the video is available, the Audio Described version uses the correct version that you just created.)